aayushch/bashai/README.md

 5. Contexts and security configuration are maintained in `~/.bashai` folder
 6. Logs are generated in `/tmp`
 7. Contexts are maintained per `shell` and are auto cleaned up if the shell is unused for a prolonged period of time.
 Context can also be manually cleared.
-See below.

 ## Usage